shchodro/serverless-workshop/README.md

 * As you'll see throughout this workshop, we will leverage separate Lambda functions to pre-process data before sending standardized/formatted requests to the /zombie/message resource.
 This allows us to-reuse the existing DynamoDB logic behind the /message resource multiple times rather than writing multiple functions that all interact with DynamoDB individually.
 As messages come in to your Twilio number, the Twilio webhook forwards them as POSTs to your /zombie/twilio resource, which will be integrated with a backend pre-processing Lambda function.
 This function will strip apart the Twilio payload and format it before making a signed SigV4 HTTPS POST to your /zombie/message service which requires IAM authorization.

 12\.
-Click **Create a Lambda function** and select **Skip** on the blueprint screen as we will be creating a brand new function.
+Click **Create a Lambda function** and select the blueprint titled **Blank Function** as we will be creating a brand new function.
 Click **Next** to skip through the Configure Triggers screen.

 13\.
 Create a name for the function, such as **"[Your CloudFormation stack name]-TwilioProcessing"**.
 Leave the "Runtime" as **Node.js 4.3**.
 From the GitHub repo, open the **TwilioProcessing.js** file.
-Copy the entire contents from this file into the Lambda code entry section.
+Delete the sample code in the Lambda editor and copy the entire contents from this file into the Lambda code entry section.
 Once you have copied the code into Lambda, scroll down to [line 8](/Twilio/TwilioProcessing.js#L8) in the code where the "API" variable is declared.
 API.endpoint should show a value of "INSERT YOUR API GATEWAY URL HERE INCLUDING THE HTTPS://".
 Please replace this string with the fully qualified domain name (FQDN) of the URL for your **/zombie/message** POST method found in API Gateway.
 For example, it should look something like "https://xxxxxxxx.execute-api.us-west-2.amazonaws.com".

 You should also fill in the region code in the variable **API.region**.
 This should be the region where you launched CloudFormation.

 Finally you will also copy in the name of your DynamoDB Users table that was created for you.
 This should be placed in the **table** variable.
 You will also need to copy in the name of your "phoneindex" (this is an index that was created on the DynamoDB table to assist with querying).
 These attributes can be found in the Outputs section in CloudFormation.
 You should be copying the values for **DynamoDBUsersTableName** and **DynamoDBUsersPhoneIndex** from CloudFormation.

-* Many of the functions in this workshop are authored in Nodejs 0.10 but will work regardless of the version of Node you choose when creating your Function in the console.
+* Some of the functions in this workshop were originally authored for Nodejs 0.10 but are still capable of running in the Node4.3 runtime.
 The workshop will soon be upgraded to use Nodejs 4.3.

 14\.
 After you have copied the code into the Lambda inline code console and modified the variables, scroll down to the **Lambda function handler and role** section. **Choose an existing role** should be selected from the dropdown.
 Then for the existing **role**, select the role that looks like **[Your stack name]-ZombieLabLambdaRole...**.
 For simplicity we are reusing the same Lambda role for our functions.